Wikia/guidelines/Python/ProjectOrganization.md

 deployment: build once, deploy everywhere.
 You can include a default config in your application, but it should just contain some reasonable defaults for your applications settings.

+You should also read the [configuration section](ScenarioGuide.md#configuration) of the Scenario Guide.

 [Flask]: https://github.com/mitsuhiko/flask
 [Werkzeug]: https://github.com/mitsuhiko/werkzeug